 The Falcon Flyer is published once a week and will be accessible through email.
-It is also shared in the FV Staff Canvas Page.
-Staff members are responsible for reading the weekly bulletin carefully each week.
-Schedules for the week, calendar changes, important news, instructional tips, and other critical information is included.
-If any staff member would like to include information in the bulletin send it to Monique or Annette before Friday.
+Staff members are responsible to read the weekly bulletin carefully each week.
+Schedules for the week, calendar changes, important news, instructional tips, and other critical information are included.
+If any staff member would like to include information in the bulletin send it to Monique or Brent before Friday.
 The information in the weekly bulletin is for staff only; students and parents should not have access to this information.
 Please keep your copies in a secure location.